 It is not uncommon for a probation officer to have to dig around a bit to learn relevant things about a person and his or her particular case.
 Perhaps the person could have lived out of state and maybe a driving or criminal record needs to be run from there, or maybe there was a passenger in the car, at the time of the arrest, whose very presence there is suspicious in some way or another.
 There are a million things beyond the drunk driving incident itself that could influence the kind of help, if any, or punishment a person needs.
 Moreover, a Judge is not supposed to see any kind of police report unless and until after a person has been convicted, so without the input from a PSI report (which typically contains a brief summary of relevant details from the police report) from probation, every Judge would have to spend hours and hours on each case figuring everything out, and then wind up having to play both amateur substance abuse counselor and amateur corrections officer in order to figure out what to do.
 As it has evolved, what is considered the relevant and distilled information from both the clinical and corrections perspective is given to the Judge in the form of that PSI report, along with its sentencing recommendation that, at least in theory, takes everything into account.
 From this point forward we can skip worrying about how and why this developed the way it did, and instead go right to the simple reality that the whole PSI/probation thing is just is the way it is, while acknowledging that most Judges follow these recommendations pretty much to the letter, so any plans or preparations must focus on that, and not how things “ought” to be.

-Serious enough, indeed, for it to be one of the more important considerations for me when, a number of years ago, to go back and complete a post-graduate program of addiction studies.
+Serious enough, indeed, for it to be one of the more important considerations for me when I went back and completed a post-graduate program of addiction studies.
 And serious enough to still be a concern in each and every case I handle, but at least one I have the formal training to discuss and understand in clinical terms so that I can protect my clients from excessive, ineffective or unnecessary counseling and/or treatment recommendations.
 Whatever else they do, probation officers do not, as part of their work counsel or treat alcohol or drug problems, ever.
-Yet it is undeniable that these same probation officers play the most important role in deciding who has a problem or not, and whether a person needs a quick educational class or classes, some counseling, a lot of counseling, or outright treatment) with or without AA any number of times per week).
+Yet it is undeniable that these same probation officers play the most important role in deciding who has a problem or not, and whether a person needs a quick educational class or classes, some counseling, a lot of counseling, or outright treatment (with or without AA any number of times per week).
 This is why it is so important for me, as the DUI lawyer, to influence the PSI before it’s completed, rather than showing up in court, essentially a day late and a dollar short, and trying to get the Judge to ignore what would otherwise seem to him or her to be a well-supported recommendations made therein.

 There is a lot to this, and, in part 2, we will dig in much deeper than the overview we’ve put together so far.
 Still, we’ll stop here for now and when we come back, we’ll pick up by looking at the components of the PSI in more detail, focusing on the the background information that must be provided, the assessment the current circumstances of your life, the interview with the probation officer, the alcohol screening test, the pervasive and ever-influential concept of over-diagnosis, and the real impact that can be made on the PSI before it is completed and submitted, and what can be done in court, when you’re standing in front of the Judge who has just read it, to be sentenced.